dolbyio-samples/comms-sdk-web-quickstart/README.md

 ## Download this application and find your developer token:

  - First you'll need a client developer token to initialize our SDK.
- - Just login to our dashboard,select your application, click demos and copy the token.
+ - Just login to our dashboard, select your application, click demos and copy the unique token.

 ![Client token example](assets/../www/assets/img/client-token.png)